raspberrypilearning/build-crumble-motor-buggy/en/step_4.md

 + It makes it clear which wires are for which motor
 + It keeps the wires and crocodile clips attached in position and out of the way
-+ It helps to keep the exposed metal parts of wires and crocodile clips away from each other so that they don't touch!
++ It helps to keep the exposed metal parts of wires and crocodile clips away from each other so that they don't touch

 On the left-hand side, I have taped the connections with electrical tape to show an alternative way to stop the exposed metal parts of the wires and crocodile clips touching.